ludeeus/container/README.md

 }
 ```

-If you need to add a something to `configuration.yaml` for your integration create a file in your repository here `.devcontainer/configuration.yaml`, this will be copied everytime you run `dc start`.
+If you need to add a something to `configuration.yaml` for your integration create a file in your repository here `.devcontainer/configuration.yaml`, this will be copied every time you run `dc start`.

 # image tags